MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/generate-activities-from-customer-journey.md

 ---
-title: "Generate activities from a customer journey (Dynamics 365 for Marketing) | Microsoft Docs"
+title: "Generate activities from a customer journey (Dynamics 365 Marketing) | Microsoft Docs"
-description: "A tutorial for how to set up a customer journey to generate and assign contact-related activities to staff in Dynamics 365 for Marketing"
+description: "A tutorial for how to set up a customer journey to generate and assign contact-related activities to staff in Dynamics 365 Marketing"
 keywords: tutorial; customer journey; activities ms.date: 04/01/2018 ms.service: dynamics-365-marketing